HNBowen/auto-park/README.md

     Selenium chromedriver buildpack

 Configuring the browser driver for deployment requires a different approach than running locally.
 Specifically, the path to the Chrome binary needs to be explicity set.
-The Chrome buildpack makes the Chrome binary path available as an environment variable:
+The Chrome buildpack makes the Chrome binary path available as an environment variable `GOOGLE_CHROME_SHIM`:

 ```javascript
 const initBrowser = async function () {